doctea/usb_midi_clocker/README.md

   - better how?
   - configurable chaining of sequences ie 'song mode'?
   - sequencer mutations / fills
+  - allow offbeat tracks or individual steps
-- Sequencer/looper that records and playback MIDI notes or CV
+- Sequencer/looper that ~~records and playback MIDI notes or~~ CV
   - ~~rudimentary MIDI looper~~ working, and saves to SD, 8 slots per project, with auto-advance
   - improve by writing & saving real MIDI files?
   - ~~Genericise MIDI looper functionality, so can eg record and loop drums ~~
-  - Make a looper manager or something to allow easier adding of multiple loopers with controls
+  - Make a looper manager or something to allow easier control of multiple loopers
   - Variable loop length
   - Variable repeats
+  - more efficient memory/cpu usage
 - ~~TFT display~~ (working now using the Adafruit ST7789_t3 library and [mymenu](https://github.com/doctea/mymenu))
 - ~~Encoder for controlling options and parameters~~
 - Give better control over Beatstep via sysex if possible?